 1. Check Out the Free Ads in Your Area

 See if somebody is upgrading and selling their used home studio equipment.
-I bought my first lighting set-up, a set of Courtney Studio lights, in just this way.
+I bought my first lighting set-up, a set of Courtenay studio lights, in just this way.
 Also check out if they are selling any other accessories like flash meters and synchronization (sync) cords.

 2. Create Your Own Backdrops